Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 Decentralized hotel

-The front desk, accommodation buildings, restaurants, and other facilities are scattered throughout the town, so that guests can walk around the town and have time to get in touch with the people and culture of Sawara.
+By having the front desk, lodging buildings, restaurants, and other facilities scattered throughout the town, guests will naturally tour the town and spend time interacting with Sawara's people and culture by actually walking around the town.
 Guests will be able to spend time "blending in" with the town, experiencing various attractions that cannot be experienced in an ordinary hotel, but can only be experienced in this hotel.

 Get in touch with the people and culture of Sawara